Samsung/starfish/docs/Coding_Style_Guide.md

     STARFISH_ASSERT(arg1 != nullptr);
 }
 ```

+* Don't make String* as nullptr
+Use String::emptyString instead of nullptr.
+If you want to make String* as nullptr, Use Nullable<String*>

 ### Handling a nullable pointer

 There are the following choices where you handle a pointer which can be nullable.